What is the Register of Registrable Controllers (RORC)?

 Controller based on significant control

-A controller who has significant control over a company is a person who:
+A controller who has significant control over a company or foreign company is a person who:

-- holds more than 25% of the rights to vote on matters that are to be decided upon by a vote of the members of the company; or
+• holds more than 25% of the rights to vote on matters that are to be decided upon by a vote of the members of the company or foreign company; or

-- exercises or has the right to exercise significant influence or control over the company.
+• exercises or has the right to exercise significant influence or control over the company or foreign company.

 Who can be a “Controller” of a LLP?